Explainer: Next steps in the TikTok diplomatic dance

 WHO HAS TO APPROVE A DEAL?

-The Trump administration does not want ByteDance to have any continued interest in TikTok, and for a tech company to be the lead investor in the short video app.
+The Trump administration does not want ByteDance to have any continued interest in TikTok, and expects a tech company to be the lead investor in the short video app.

 China’s commerce ministry joined the party on Aug.
 28 with a revised tech export control list that experts said would give it regulatory oversight over any TikTok deal.